Workiva/over_react/doc/wrapping_js_components.md

 <img src='./images/ui_js_component/interop_reference_error.png' alt='Accessing the property in the devtools' />

-> **NOTE** if after correctly creating the annotation, you find that it does not have a library prefix and only requires the component name (i.e. `JS('ArbitraryComponent')` and not something like `JS('MagicalJsPackage.ArbitraryComponent')`), you should **heavily** consider configuring your bundle to have at least a package namespace (i.e. the 'MagicalJsPackage' prefix).
+> **One more reminder** that if after correctly creating the annotation, you find that it does not have a library prefix and only requires the component name (i.e. `JS('ArbitraryComponent')` and not something like `JS('MagicalJsPackage.ArbitraryComponent')`), you should **heavily** consider configuring your bundle to have at least a package namespace (i.e. the 'MagicalJsPackage' prefix).
 Attaching components to the global namespace both pollutes that namespace as well as risks naming collisions.

 ### Adding Prop Typings

 Next, you'll want to create the props mixin for your component.
-In its simplest form, this props mixin is purely to add type safety when using the component in Dart.
-In other words, in simple cases, you're just adding a property to the props mixin that lines up with a prop on the JS side, and [react-dart][react-dart] will handle converting that data from Dart to JavaScript.
-However, more advanced cases require specific implementations to be handled correctly.
+A props mixin declares props, types them, and in more advanced cases converts their values.
+In simple cases, you're just adding a property to the props mixin that lines up with a prop on the JS side, and [react-dart][react-dart] will handle converting that data from Dart to JavaScript.
+Meanwhile, other cases require manual type conversions to form the data in a way that JS can understand.

 This section will give a basic example of what writing this mixin looks like and then give more examples of specific type conversions.